DevonSmith/DevonSmith.github.io/cs460/hw4/index.md

 </div>
 ```
 ### Step 5: Creating Page 3
-Following the directions from the project page I created a loan payment calculator.
-I decided I would get the monthly payment for an Auto Loan.
-I got the information fro the logic to calculate this value from [Wikipedia](https://en.wikipedia.org/wiki/Equated_monthly_installment).
-For this I was to use simple Model binding.
-I was not required to create a actual Model.
-I created the ```ActionResult``` for the get and post versions of this page with the logic for processing the input from the user.
+Following the directions from the project page, I created a loan payment calculator.
+I decided to create an application that would get the monthly payment for an auto loan.
+I got the logic to calculate this value from [Wikipedia](https://en.wikipedia.org/wiki/Equated_monthly_installment).
+The assignment requirements said to use simple Model binding, but not an actual Model.
+I created the ```ActionResult``` for the get and post versions of this page; the post version contains the logic for processing the input from the user.

-I could have taken in specific data types from the user, but since we're taking information from the user it was more efficient to take the elements in as strings and convert them to the appropriate data types.
-This also allows this data type checking to be done on the server instead of being done on the client-side using JavaScript.
-This was an intentional decision.
-I wanted to use JavaScript only for user presentation elements and to have all logic and input checking done on the server to keep the pages as lightweight as possible.
-Using JavaScript for too many elements can cause browsers to run slowly.
-This also allowed me to take a variety of possible inputs from the user.
-They can use dollar signs and commas in loan amounts and can place percentage symbols in the percentage rate field with no impact on the user experience.
+The calculator could have taken in specific data types, but since it's taking information from the user it was more efficient and user friendly to take the elements in as strings and convert them to the appropriate data types.
+This also allows data type checking to be done on the server, instead of client-side using JavaScript.
+Because too many JavaScript elements can cause browsers to run slowly, I preferred to keep the pages as lightweight as possible by using JavaScript only for user presentation elements, and making all logic and input checks on the server.
+This also allowed me to take a variety of possible inputs from the user; they can use dollar signs and commas in loan amounts and can place percentage symbols in the percentage rate field with no errors and no negative impact on the user experience.

 ```csharp
  /// <summary>